schibsted/pr_changelog/README.md

 ## Code of Conduct

-Everyone interacting in the PrChangelog project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/fespinoza/pr_changelog/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the `pr_changelog` project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/schibsted/pr_changelog/blob/master/CODE_OF_CONDUCT.md).